-19 Boutique Running Brands You Need to Know Now
+These are the Boutique Running Brands You Need to Know

 Every product is carefully selected by our editors.
 If you buy from a link, we may earn a commission.

-19 Boutique Running Brands You Need to Know Now
+These are the Boutique Running Brands You Need to Know

 Running is an undeniably great form of exercise.
-There’s little requirements to partake; just some shoes, apparel – maybe a comfortable hat – and you’re off.
+There isn't much in the way of requirements to partake; just some shoes, apparel — maybe a comfortable hat — and you’re off.
 And because running is for everybody, there’s a lot of brands out there catering to the sport.

-When searching for new running gear, you don’t need to limit yourself to the typical big brands.
+When searching for new running gear, however, you don’t need to limit yourself to the typical big brands that fill the shelves of most sporting goods stores.
 There’s plenty of boutique running shops offering innovative technology, forward-thinking fabrics and stylish picks that fit right in whether logging miles or grabbing a post-run snack.

-So, look beyond the sporting goods department and suit up with some of the following boutique brands that are crushing it as of late.
+So, look beyond the sporting goods department and suit up with some of the following boutique running brands that are sure to give your miles the personality they deserve.

 Miler is based in New York City and isn't shy about acknowledging it.
 Nevertheless, it sources its super-premium fabrics from European makers (though it sews its patterns back in the Big Apple) to make lightweight duds for running short distances with speed and ease.